-- 1. The election as directors of the five nominees named in the accompanying Proxy Statement, with each director to serve until the next annual meeting of stockholders and the election and qualification of such director's successor; - 2.
-Approval of the amendment and restatement of the 2014 Stock Plan to increase the number of shares available under the 2014 Stock Plan. - 3.
-Ratification of the selection of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018; and - 4.
+The election as directors of the six nominees named in the accommanying Providence

+- Statement, with each director to serve until the next annual meeting of stockholders and the election and qualification of such director's successor; - 2.
+Approval of the inTEST Corporation 2014 Stock Plan; - 3.
+Ratification of the selection of McGladrey LLP as our independent registered public accounting firm for the year ending December 31, 2014; - 4.
 Such other business as may properly be brought before the meeting or any adjournment thereof.

-The Board of Directors has fixed May 8, 2018, at the close of business, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.
+The Board of Directors has fixed April 30, 2014, at the close of business, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.